dyamand/dyamand.github.io/src/doc/docs/tests/angular_services.md

 !!! success "_i.10.0_ Getting all installations should return the correct installations" !!! success "_i.10.1_ After invoking the service's getNewInstallationUpdates the Observable should be next with the correct installation"
+!!! success "_i.10.2.a_ If installation exists within the service, after invoking the service's getRemovedInstallationUpdates the Observable should be next with the correct installation"
-!!! success "_i.10.2_ After invoking the service's getRemovedInstallationUpdates the Observable should be next with the correct Installation"
+!!! success "_i.10.2.b_ After invoking the service's getRemovedInstallationUpdates the Observable should not be next with any installation if the installation does not exist within the service"
-!!! success "_i.10.3_ After invoking the service's getChangedInstallationUpdates the Observable should be next with the correct Installation"
+!!! success "_i.10.3_ After invoking the service's getChangedInstallationUpdates the Observable should be next with the correct installation"
 !!! success "_i.10.4_ Invoking the service's removeInstallation method should invoke the GraphQLClientService's mutation method with the passed parameters"
 !!! success "_i.10.5_ After invoking the service's getInstallationsUpdates the Observable should be next with the correct installations"
 !!! success "_i.10.6_ After invoking the service's getInstallationUpdates method the Observable should be next with the correct installation"